The world has been made to believe that Christopher Columbus discovered America. But sorry to break your heart, that is a whitewashed lie from hades.

 Christopher Columbus, after his release, made a fourth voyage, to search for the Strait of Malacca to the Indian Ocean.
 Mindfully, when geographers examined a current map, his westward theory was doomed from the beginning; On May 11, 1502, four old ships and 140 men under Columbus’s command set sail from the port of Cadiz.
 Insultingly, he was forbidden to set foot in Hispaniola, the colony he founded.

-Contrarily, the Caribbean Islands are often called the West Indies.
-The descendants of the native inhabitants are mistakenly called Indians around the world because Columbus believed until his death, he was in the E
+Contrarily, the Caribbean Islands are often called the west Indies.
+The descendants of the native inhabitants are mistakenly called Indians around the world because Columbus believed until his death, he was in the east Indies.
+After 25 years of Spanish occupation, the Taino’s populations, which numbered several million in 1492, were reduced to about 50,000.

 In today’s contemporary world, Columbus would be guilty of crimes against humanity with evidence from his diary, as well as, accounts from his own men.
 In all probabilities, he would most likely be sentenced to death or life in prison.